Phiaz/myBook/README.md

 # myBook
-A small social media project with SQL and NodeJS
+A small social media project with SQL and NodeJS.
-.
 This project is all about back end and API building, so the front end is not equivalent